Sea turtle: Rehabilitation

 Injured sea turtles are rescued and rehabilitated (and, if possible, released back to the ocean) by professional organizations, such as the Gumbo Limbo Nature Center in Boca Raton, Florida, the Karen Beasley Sea Turtle Rescue and Rehabilitation Center in Surf City, North Carolina, and Sea Turtles 911 in Hainan, China.

 One rescued sea turtle, named Nickel for the coin that was found lodged in her throat, lives at the Shedd Aquarium in Chicago.

+The goal of rehabilitation is to improve sea turtles' quality of life.
+Rehabilitation is often carried out using treatments intended to address any injuries or illnesses that a turtle may be suffering from.
+Another option is analgesia.
+Euthanasia frequently relieves the pain of sea turtles who are seriously ill or damaged.

+Sea turtles can be returned to the wild if their rehabilitation is complete and they are in optimal health.
+The larger turtles are given a flipper tag and a passive integrated transponder (PIT) prior to being released.
+Despite having identifying tags, the turtles' living conditions often make it difficult to determine the results of rehabilitation.

 Symbiosis with barnacles

 Sea turtles are believed to have a commensal relationship with some barnacles, in which the barnacles benefit from growing on sea turtles without harming them.
 Barnacles are small, hard-shelled crustaceans found attached to multiple different substrates below or just above the ocean.
-The adult barnacle is a sessile organism, however in its larval stage it is planktonic and can move about the water column.
+The adult barnacle is a sessile organism; however, in its larval stage it is planktonic and can move about the water column.
 The larval stage chooses where to settle and ultimately the habitat for its full adult life, which is typically between 5 and 10 years.
 However, estimates of age for a common sea turtle barnacle species, Chelonibia testudinaria, suggest that this species lives for at least 21 months, with individuals older than this uncommon.
 Chelonibia barnacles have also been used to distinguish between the foraging areas of sea turtle hosts.
-By analyzing stable isotope ratios in barnacle shell material, scientist can identify differences in the water (temperature and salinity) that different hosts have been swimming through, and thus differentiate between the home areas of host sea turtles.
+By analyzing stable isotope ratios in barnacle shell material, scientist can identify differences in the water (temperature and salinity) that different hosts have been swimming through and thus differentiate between the home areas of host sea turtles.

 A favorite settlement for barnacle larvae is the shell or skin around the neck of sea turtles.
 The larvae glue themselves to the chosen spot, a thin layer of flesh is wrapped around them and a shell is secreted.
-Many species of barnacles can settle on any substrate, however some species of barnacles have an obligatory commensal relationship with specific animals, which makes finding a suitable location harder.
+Many species of barnacles can settle on any substrate; however, some species of barnacles have an obligatory commensal relationship with specific animals, which makes finding a suitable location harder.
 Around 29 species of "turtle barnacles" have been recorded.
-However it is not solely on sea turtles that barnacles can be found; other organisms also serve as a barnacle's settlements.
+However, it is not solely on sea turtles that barnacles can be found; other organisms also serve as a barnacle's settlements.
 These organisms include mollusks, whales, decapod crustaceans, manatees and several other groups related to these species.